Chart Color Schemes

 The level of cultural diversity witnessed in Enoggera was found to be above average when compared nationally for a number of language and cultural background related metrics

-Enoggera's population shows above-average cultural diversity, with 20.3% born overseas and 13.0% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 45.0%.
-However, Judaism is slightly overrepresented compared to Greater Brisbane, comprising 0.2% versus 0.1%.
+Enoggera's cultural diversity was above average, with 20.3% of its population born overseas and 13.0% speaking a language other than English at home.
+Christianity was the predominant religion in Enoggera, comprising 45.0% of its people.
+Notably, Judaism was overrepresented compared to Greater Brisbane, making up 0.2% versus 0.1%.

 Frequently Asked Questions - Diversity